REDRADAR

 3. Personal data we collect, and why

 We collect different categories of personal data depending on how you interact with us.
 The lists below describe each category, the purpose for which we use it, and our lawful basis under the GDPR / UK GDPR.
-Lawful bases under the Israeli Privacy Protection Law and US state laws are addressed in Sections 13–15.

-> Website visitors (redradar.ai and epcyber.com)
+> Website visitors (redradar.ai)

 Data collected: device and browser identifiers, pages visited, referral URL, approximate location derived from IP, and cookie identifiers.
 See Section 17 (Cookies) for detail.